-Advisory Board
+Advisory Committee

 The JCAC Advisory Board provides support, advice, and consultation to the Board of Directors on programs and policies related to the arts, and acts as additional ambassadors for the organization within the community.

-Jersey City Arts Council Advisory Board
+Jersey City Arts Council Advisory Committee

 + Ernie Paniccioli — Photographer